Want help with your talk or presentation?

 - Persuading people, and making an impact with your words

-- Facilitation skills - giving 25+ training courses per anum
+- Facilitation skills - from giving 25+ training courses per anum

-- Reputation - Opened European Commission's Clear Writing Week (2016)
+- Credibility and Reputation - Opened EU's Clear Writing Week (2016)

 - Author, Business Writing Skills (2015)